junxit/us-congress-bills-114/metadata.md

 - 2015-12-08 — Mr. Carter (GA) moved to suspend the rules and pass the bill, as amended.
 - 2015-12-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 2 (Roll no. 680). (text: CR H9037-9038)
 - 2015-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 2 (Roll no. 680).(text: CR H9037-9038)
+- 2015-12-09 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.